foliant-docs/foliantcontrib.apireferences/README.md

 This mode is convenient when there's no way to determine tag ID based on the reference, for example, when ids are random strings.

+> It's not recommended to use `find_by_tag_content` mode for API websites that have content with the same names.
+> In that case a reference may be replaced by an incorrect link.

 Let's assume that your API website code looks like this:

 ```html